pratikk-bulani/labelme2mmseg/README.md

 ```

 The first line of the label file NEED NOT be: ```_background_```
-The remaining lines should be the labels like:
+The lines should of the label file should be like:
 ```
 car
 horse